 ISTE, the TIE Program's NCATE Specialized Professional Association, has initiated a new requirement for students entering initial endorsement programs for Technology Facilitation.
 ISTE requires that all incoming students meet the National Educational Technology Standards for Teachers (NETS-T).
 Therefore admission requirements and procedures have been revised to meet this requirement.
-Candidates for an advanced degree in Technology in Education—M.Ed. or C.A.S.—will complete an online self-assessment of the NETS-T prior to program admission.
+Candidates for an advanced degree in Technology in Education will complete an online self-assessment of the NETS-T prior to program admission.
 The TIE Administrative Assistant will inform the Admissions Office and a TIE faculty member when an applicant has completed the self-assessment.
 Applicants will review results of the self-assessment with the TIE faculty member to discuss the assessment and a plan, if needed, for meeting the NETS-T through selected professional development activities and/or TIE500 Introduction to Technology in Education (2 SH).
 Successful meeting of the NETS-T will be recorded through a checkbox on the student's application checklist.

 - Click here for the NETS-T pre-admission self-assessment.